The Creatures Were Stirring

 beautiful sounding tracks in both dubbed English and original Italian

-(with English subs) in DTS-HD MA (Master Audio) 7.1 and DTS-HD MA
+(with English subtitles) in DTS-HD MA (Master Audio) 7.1 and DTS-HD

 vibrant and richer in detail than previous releases of the film on